I created this page in an effort to answer the most common questions I receive.

 How often do you edit new clips?

-Whenever I see something of interest or fill a visitor request.
+Whenever I see something of interest to me.

 I’m experiencing problems viewing the clips.
 What’s wrong?